 Step two is to get the metadata (data about the music data) up to snuff.
 It’s important to do this with a tool that edits the actual MP3 file.
 Music library managers like iTunes or Windows Media Player will let you edit metadata, but they often store the information in their proprietary library files, not the MP3.
 If you ever want to use your MP3s with another application, that proprietary data is lost.

 I use the free MP3tag app.
 It lets me get at everything, even non-standard extended tags, to add data and clean up mistakes.
+It supports importing tags from Discogs, saving an enormous amount of typing.
 It also lets me manage files in bulk, which is great for things like searching my older MP3s for missing or oversized cover images.

 I use Adobe Photoshop Elements’ ‘Save for web…” feature to reduce the size of my cover images before adding them to my MP3s (or replacing the existing images) with MP3tag.
 That strips unnecessary metadata from the images and lets me shrink larger files to the 600×600 pixel size I usually use.
 This usually results in good quality images well under 100KB in size, which can save a lot of space in a large collection.